 The FDA has 60 days after submission of the application to conduct an initial review to determine whether the BLA is sufficient to accept for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission has been accepted for filing, the FDA begins an in-depth review of the application.
-Under the goals and policies agreed to by the FDA under the Prescription

-Drug User Fee Act, or the PDUFA, the FDA has ten months in which to complete its initial review of a standard application and respond to the applicant, and six months for a priority review of an application.
+Under the goals and policies agreed to by the FDA under the Prescription Drug User Fee Act, or the PDUFA, the FDA has ten months in which to complete its initial review of a standard application and respond to the applicant, and six months for a priority review of an application.
 The FDA does not always meet its PDUFA goal dates for standard and priority BLAs.
 The review process may often be significantly extended by FDA requests for additional information or clarification.
 The review process and the PDUFA goal date may be extended by three months if the FDA requests or if the applicant otherwise provides additional information or clarification regarding information already provided in the submission within the last three months before the PDUFA goal date.

 On the basis of the FDA's evaluation of the application and accompanying information, including the results of the inspection of the manufacturing facilities and any FDA audits of clinical trial sites to assure compliance with GCPs, the FDA may issue an approval letter, denial letter, or a complete response letter.
 An approval letter authorizes commercial marketing of the product with specific prescribing information for specific indications.
 Under the PHSA, the FDA may approve a BLA if it determines that the product is safe, pure and potent and the facility where the product will be manufactured meets standards designed to ensure that it continues to be safe, pure and potent.
 If the application is not approved, the FDA may issue a complete response letter, which will contain the conditions that must be met in order to secure final approval of the application, and when possible will outline recommended actions the sponsor might take to obtain approval of the application.
 Sponsors that receive a complete response letter may submit to the FDA information that represents a complete response to the issues identified by the FDA.
-Such resubmissions are classified under PDUFA as either Class 1 or Class 2, based on the information submitted by an applicant in response to an action letter.
-Under the goals and policies agreed to by the FDA under PDUFA, the FDA has two months to review a Class 1 resubmission and six months to review a Class 2 resubmission.
 The FDA will not approve an application until issues identified in the complete response letter have been addressed.
 The FDA issues a denial letter if it determines that the establishment or product does not meet the agency's requirements.